 The year-end can be a good time to evaluate those little expenses that add up, as suggested in this article from USA Today.
-It offers 13 money-saving tips for 2013, and they’re all quick and fairly simple.
+It offers 13 money-saving tips for next year, and they’re all quick and fairly simple.
 My favorite was tip No. 9.
 It says people could be getting reimbursed for more medical expenses if they’re using a flexible spending account … on average each individual loses $138 unnecessarily.

 Try some of these USA Today tips, and start next year with an eye on ways you’re spending (or missing out on) money unnecessarily.

 4. On making our goals stick: No New Year’s resolution is worthwhile if it doesn’t last —if you want some extra motivation check out stickK.com.
 On stickK.com you set your goal and then add your stakes.
 The stakes are dollar amounts charged automatically to your card if you don’t meet your weekly goal.
 You can send the money to a friend, to a charity, or even to an “anti-charity”.
 An anti-charity is a charity you hate.
 Imagine having to send $10 to a political campaign of a politician you hate every time you skipped the gym!

 stickK says their research shows that people who put real money on the line are much more likely to stick with, and complete, their goals!

 What are your goals for the upcoming year?
 Money Under 30 wants to help you get there.
 Let us know in the comments, and we’ll be sure to cover the topics that interest you the most.